anothrNick/github-tag-action/README.md

         REPO_OWNER: anothrNick
 ```

-Be sure to set the *REPO_OWNER* environment variable so that your tag your repo.
+Be sure to set the *REPO_OWNER* environment variable so that the action tags your repo.

+*NOTE:* This creates a [lightweight tag](https://developer.github.com/v3/git/refs/#create-a-reference)

 ### Credits